Events

 Programmes

-This training proposal writing on Marie Skłodowska-Curie Actions (MSCA) Doctoral Networks (DN) is organised by the National Contact Points (NCPs) for MSCA in Belgium (NCP Federal BE, NCP-FNRSNCP Flanders) to support potential applicants and host institutions from both the academic and non-academic sectors.
+This training on proposal writing on Marie Skłodowska-Curie Actions (MSCA) Doctoral Networks (DN) is organised by the National Contact Points (NCPs) for MSCA in Belgium (NCP Federal BENCP-FNRSNCP Flanders) to support potential applicants and host institutions from both the academic and non-academic sectors.
 It is also aimed at researchers who are considering applying in the future.

 Doctoral Networks (DNs) are consortia of at least 3 different entities (e.g. universities, research institutions and research infrastructures, businesses including SMEs, and other socio-economic actors) in different EU Member States and Horizon Europe Associated Countries.
-MSCA Doctoral Networks are open to the participation of organisations from third countries.
-MSCA is open to all domains of research and innovation, chosen freely by the applicants bottom-up.
+MSCA Doctoral Networks are also open to the participation of organisations from third countries.
+MSCA is open to all domains of research and innovation, following a bottom-up approach.
 Supported researchers are doctoral candidates of any nationality.
 There are three different Doctoral Network modalities.
 The standard Doctoral Networks and Industrial Doctorates can last for up to four years, Joint Doctorates up to 5 years.
 Each fellowship duration, on the basis of full-time employment, is between 3 and 36 months, except in the case of Joint Doctorates where this maximum duration is 48 months.

 In the morning a thorough introduction on the excellence, impact and implementation criterion via interactive exercises will be provided.
-After the lunch one or two proposals will be discussed in smaller groups that has/have been evaluated by the European Commission in the past, guided by at least one experienced evaluator and the NCPs.
+After the lunch one or two proposals which has/have been evaluated by the European Commission in the past will be discussed in smaller groups, guided by at least one experienced evaluator and the NCPs.
 Please note that the same proposal(s) as last year’s training might be used.

 Our target audience for this event is limited to researchers willing to participate to a DN call as beneficiary and to support staff persons.
 As the attendance of such an event is limited, the registrations will be validated on a first come first served basis, respecting a minimum community balance.